-Rather than define "antisemitism," Heterodox Academy recommends that you enact legislation that instructs the Boards of Trustees to adopt policies that define harassment using the precise definition provided by the Supreme Court in Davis v.
+Rather than define "antisemitism," Heterodox Academy recommends that you enact legislation that requires the Department of Education to ensure that institutions under its purview define harassment using the precise definition provided by the Supreme Court in Davis v.
 Monroe County Board of Education.
 There, the Court defined student-on-student harassment as conduct that is "so severe, pervasive, and objectively offensive that it can be said to deprive the victims of access to the educational opportunities or benefits provided by the school."
 526 U.S. 629, 631 (1999).
 This would focus institutions on determining whether the conduct in question was protected under the First Amendment or crossed into an unprotected category that warrants sanction.

-Nebraska should also require institutions to adopt policies that constitutionally regulate the time, place, and manner of otherwise protected expression by requiring those policies to employ reasonable, content-and viewpoint-neutral criteria, be narrowly tailored in furtherance of a significant institutional interest, and leave open ample alternative channels of communication.
+Congress should also empower the Department of Education to require institutions to adopt policies that constitutionally regulate the time, place, and manner of otherwise protected expression.
+The language should require those policies to employ reasonable, content-and viewpoint-neutral criteria, to be narrowly tailored in furtherance of a significant institutional interest, and to leave open ample alternative channels of communication.
 This is the standard that is set forth by the Supreme Court in Ward v.
 Rock Against Racism, 491 U.S. 781, 804 (1989).
 Institutions have significant interests in preventing disruptions to classes and campus events, preserving libraries as places of study, and protecting the physical safety of every member of their communities.
 Policies that advance those interests are permissible-and in many instances even necessary-provided they otherwise pass Constitutional muster.
-Requiring Nebraska institutions to ensure their time, place, and manner regulations are constitutional will help address antisemitism and have the benefit of promoting free speech as well.
+Requiring institutions that accept federal funds to ensure their time, place, and manner regulations are constitutional will help address antisemitism and have the benefit of promoting free speech as well.
+Moreover, codifying the Supreme Court standard and framework will give institutions the proper leeway to set their own policies, rather than impose a one-size-fits-all federal policy.